-UPDATE 2-Zambia hikes mining taxes in 2019 budget to rein in debt
+CORRECTED-UPDATE 2-Zambia hikes mining taxes in 2019 budget to rein in debt

 The International Monetary Fund has put talk of an aid package with Zambia on hold due to the country’s unsustainable debts.

-To help tackle debt, Mwanakatwe announced plans to increase the country’s sliding scale for royalties of 3 to 9 percent by 1.5 percentage points.
+To help tackle debt, Mwanakatwe announced plans to increase the country’s sliding scale for royalties of 4 to 6 percent by 1.5 percentage points and introduce a new 10 percent tax when the price of copper exceeds $7,500 per tonne.
 The scale is adjusted so royalties are paid at higher levels as commodity prices climb and are reduced as prices fall.

 A new 15 percent export duty on precious metals, including gold and gemstones, will be introduced, while copper and cobalt concentrate imports will incur a new 5 percent levy.